dacharyc/prfocus-website/content/en/docs/repositories/_index.md

 weight: 3
 date: 2023-06-04
 description: >
-  Watch Repositories on GitHub for PRs
+  Watch Repositories on GitHub to find out about PRs you might care about.
+View all incoming PRs in those repos, and decide whether to watch or ignore them.
 ---

 Repositories are the bucket by which PR Focus groups pull requests.